 |Attendance||UCAS code/apply||Year of entry|

 International politics and relations affect almost every aspect of our lives.
-This joint honours course explores power at a global level, examining the ways in which states and societies co-operate and come into conflict.
-The course enables you to learn more about our place in a fast-globalising world and consider how we might begin to improve things.
+This joint honours course explores global power, examining ways in which states and societies co-operate and come into conflict.
+You will learn more about our place in a fast-globalising world and consider how we might begin to improve things.

 See the course combinations section for more information about the different joint honours options.